holochain/docs-pages/coreconcepts/4_public_data_on_the_DHT.md

-# 4: Public Data on the DHT
+# 4: Public data on the DHT

 > Agents share their public keys, source chain headers, and public entries with their peers in a [**distributed hash table** (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table).
 This provides redundancy and availability for data and gives the network the power to detect corruption.